 Join AVG’s Deep Tech Fund virtual roundtable on Thursday, August 20 beginning at 2:00 pm ET.
 During this 55-minute live webinar, we will discuss the current state and future of Space Tech.
-The roundtable will be moderated by Mike Collins, CEO of Alumni Ventures Group, and feature three executives from AVG portfolio companies – all solving tech challenges and building fascinating businesses in the space tech sector.
+The roundtable will be moderated by Peter MacEwan, Senior General Manager of Alumni Ventures Group, and feature three executives from AVG portfolio companies – all solving tech challenges and building fascinating businesses in the space tech sector.
 If you would like to attend, please fill out the registration form.

 Alex Greenberg is the co-founder and COO of Loft Orbital, a global company that provides space infrastructure as a service.
 At Loft, Alex oversees business operations ranging from finance, recruiting, HR, government affairs and regulatory, and fundraising.
 Prior to starting Loft, Alex was a Director of Business Development at Spire, where he helped the company secure their first two government contracts while the company was still pre-product.
 Prior to Spire, Alex was a consultant at Avascent, a boutique management and strategy consulting firm focused on the aerospace and defense industries.
 He graduated from Washington University in St. Louis with degrees in Economics and Music and hails from Baltimore, Maryland.